Origina44/Welcome/README.md

 Hello!
-Im xsoftbud or origina.
+Im xsoftbud or .
 And i’m making the XSOFT Operating system!
 Version 1-beta and 1.1 will be released this repository will not have the OS.the os will be in a "Xsosb for the beta and XsoftSW for the official version!
 Bye!